×

 What do expats find most challenging?

 "Expats in San Pedro Sula often find the language barrier to be a significant challenge, as Spanish is the primary language spoken and not everyone is fluent in English.
 The high crime rate and safety concerns in the city can also be challenging, as it requires constant vigilance and awareness of one's surroundings.
 The local culture can also be quite different from what expats are used to, with different social norms and customs that can take time to understand and adapt to.
 The slower pace of life can also be a challenge for those used to a faster, more efficient lifestyle.
 Additionally, the lack of certain amenities and services that expats might be used to from their home countries can also be a challenge.
-Lastly, the heat and humidity of the local climate can be difficult to adjust to, particularly for those from cooler climates," explained one expat living in San Pedro Sula, Honduras.
+Lastly, the heat and humidity of the local climate can be difficult to adjust to, particularly for those from cooler climates," said one expat who made the move to San Pedro Sula.

 Is there a lot of crime in San Pedro Sula?